DKU-EmbeddedSystem-Lab/2022_DKU_OS/README.md

     ./create.sh

     ./apd mnt/A/BC 13 A/BC-13        //A, B, C is your last 3 digit of you student ID : 32XXXABC

+    ./apd mnt/A/CB 13 A/CB-13        //A, B, C is your last 3 digit of you student ID : 32XXXABC

 Then you can proceed Lab3